“Made this for Father’s Day and I was lucky to get a sliver…it disappeared fast!” ~Toni

 - Refrigerate the pan just until the chocolate is set but not hard…your finger should leave a print in the chocolate.
 Check in 5 minutes.

 - Starting at one end, test the chocolate by scraping a sharp edged spatula tight against the pan in a smooth motion, creating a curled roll of chocolate.
 If the chocolate is too soft to curl, put it back in the fridge for another couple of minutes.
 If it’s brittle and breaks, let it sit out for a couple of minutes and try again.

 - Try not to over-handle your curls, they melt on contact with warm fingers, so move them with a toothpick or a fork.

-- 3/4 of a package, or 169 grams, Nabisco Famous Wafers (If you're using pre-made crumbs, it will be 1 1/2 cups of crumbs)
+- 3/4 of a package of Nabisco Famous Wafers (If you're using pre-made crumbs, it will be 1 1/2 cups of crumbs)

-- 3.4 ounce package Jello Instant Vanilla Pudding Mix (be sure to get the instant, not the cook and serve, style)
+- 3.4 ounce package Jello Instant Vanilla Pudding Mix.
+Note: be sure to get the instant, not the cook and serve, style

 - dark chocolate curls

 - Lightly spray a 9 inch pie dish.

 - Crush the wafers in a food processor or with a rolling pin.
 Make sure to get them nice and fine.